 Native Apps are Safer

-While most hybrid apps rely only on the system’s web browser security, a REACT native app, for example, is protected by many different layers of the operating system.
+While most hybrid apps rely only on the system’s web browser security, a native app, for example, is protected by many different layers of the operating system.
 This makes it far more difficult to exploit.

 Essentially, opting for a native app when comparing native vs. hybrid app development is a great way to make sure that the users are getting high-end data protection.